 If there isn’t enough to keep you busy with on Kawnipi, there are endless day trip exploring opportunities to adjacent lakes and streams.
 A few ideas would be to paddle/portage Lemay Creek into Lemay Lake for some good walleye and bass action.
 Explore the Cache River for a day.
 Paddle up to the mouth of the Wawiag River in Kawa Bay looking for moose.
 Head on over to Murdoch Lake or north to Montgomery Lake, or check out the portage to McKenzie Lake.
 Heronshaw Lake is not far away from a base camp on the northern part of Kawnipi, and that could be an option for some excellent smallmouth bass action.

 As mentioned before, Kawnipi is known for the fishing, and more specifically the excellent walleye bite.
 For your next wilderness canoe trip, we invite you to explore Kawnipi.
 Kawnipi offers you everything including: some of the most spectacular waterfalls in the park, five star campsites, miles and miles of shoreline to explore, day trip opportunities, hiking, photography, and oh, did we mention the fishing?

 Kawnipi is part of the Hunter Island loop, and this lake was part of the Voyageurs route of centuries ago, and a productive hunting ground of the Ojibway Indians.
 The Quetico Park is oozing with history, and Kawnipi plays a huge part in that history.
 Come and be a part of it, and make some history of your own.
 Make some memories on this lake with your family and friends that you’ll cherish and relive forever.

-The Quetico has many gems, and Kawnipi is one of its finest.
+The Quetico has many gems, and the Kawnipi Lake Fishing Trip is one of its finest.
 It demands respect, and if you give it, you’ll be rewarded handsomely.
 Come to Kawnipi, and receive your reward.